Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 At this point I pushed my app to heroku in readiness for the final push to heroku later on.
 This meant I had to create my procifle and requirements file in order for the app to run.

 Lastly I checked that the entire app worked before doing a final push to heroku, making sure that my environment variables were correctly input into the heroku dashboard for the app and that debug was set to false so that the app was secure.
-My mentor had a look at my project and advised some changes, so I needed to set debug to true in my cloud9 editor whilst I made these changes, then I needed to remember to set debug back to false before pushing to heroku again.
+My mentor had a look at my project and advised some changes, so I needed to set debug to true in my vscode editor whilst I made these changes, then I needed to remember to set debug back to false before pushing to heroku again.
 Finally I created a favicon for my app, using a freefavicom creator

 ## Deployment